Digia-Technology-Private-Limited/product_hub/docs/third-party-sdks.md

 ## Next Steps

 - See [Getting Started](getting-started.md) for running the app
-- See [State Management](state-management.md) for state sync patterns
+- See [State Management](state-management.md) for DUIAppState patterns
 - See [Flavors Guide](flavors-guide.md) for environment configuration
+- See [Custom Widgets](../lib/widgets/README.md) for widget development guide